ErickNavarroD/RAMEN/README.md

 ## Overview

-Regional Association of Methylation variability with genotype and ENvironment (RAMEN) is an R package whose goal is to identify Variable Methylated Regions (VMRs) in microarray DNA methylation data.
+Regional Association of Methylome variability with the Exposome and geNome (RAMEN) is an R package whose goal is to identify Variable Methylated Regions (VMRs) in microarray DNA methylation data.
 Additionally, using Genotype (G) and Environmental (E) data, it can identify which G, E, G+E or GxE model better explains this variability.